 How Many Teeth Do Jack Russells Have?

 The number of teeth a Jack Russell changes with age.
-They have 28 deciduous teeth (milk teeth) which appear 2 weeks after birth and end up with a total of 42 adult permanent teeth 8 to 10 weeks later which includes 12 Incisors, 4 Canines, 16 Premolars, and 10 Molars.
+They have 28 deciduous teeth (milk teeth) which appear 2 – 3 weeks after birth.
+The deciduous teeth will fall out 8 to 10 weeks later and at 6 months old, a Jack Russell will end up with a total of 42 adult permanent teeth which includes 12 Incisors, 4 Canines, 16 Premolars, and 10 Molars.

 Incisors are the small teeth in the front of your dog’s mouth.
 These strong teeth are prominent and crucial to your dog’s function.
 They help him tear meat from bones and act as a fulcrum when he swings his snout side-to-side while grooming.
 Dogs have twelve incisors, six on the top and 6 at the bottom of their mouths.